eucp-project/atlas/content/questions/best_method.md

 region.
 ![summary of skills](summary_skill.png)

-All methods show improvements in some regions, for temperature projections where as there is less evidence that they improve precipitation projections.
+All methods show improvements in some regions for temperature projections, whereas there is less evidence that they improve precipitation projections.
 One method, CALL, produces projections for the Mediterranean that are markedly worse than just using the raw climate model projections.